peppedilillo/grb-trigger-algorithms/README.md

 Andrea Vacchi,
 Fabrizio Fiore_

-The paper deals with the problem of detecting GRBs.
-In particular we use Poisson-FOCuS, a novel anomaly and changepoint detection technique for Poisson-distributed count time series.
-Make sure also to give the look at the papers where FOCuS and FOCuS-Poisson were first introduced [1][2]!
+The paper deals with algorithms for detecting gamma-ray bursts.

 ## Data